hultarn/ESP8266-ESP-01/README.md

 Then when the Arduino IDE tries to connect to the ESP8266 I broke the connection between RST and GND and when a connection was made I broke the connection between GP0 and GND.
 I broke the connection manually but buttons could also have been used.

 # Final test
 As a final test I tried the Blink Sketch under File->Examples->ESP8266->Blink with the following additional wires and LED.
+And with everything working I was done with this small project.